OPLSS/videography/README.md

 # OPLSS Videography

-This document describes the equipment and procedures we use to record the Oregon Programming Languages Summer School sessions.
-It also describes how we publish the recordings.
+This document describes the equipment and procedures we use to record the Oregon Programming Languages Summer School sessions and publish the recordings.

-_The videographer authored this document for 2018 and is gradually updating it for 2019._
+_The videographer authored this document in 2018 and is gradually updating it for 2019._

 ## A/V Personnel